A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Introduction

-Our contributions here include: \begin{enumerate} \item developing substantial formal libraries for undirected graphs, including reasoning principles for performing mathematical induction and treating connected components; alternating paths, a necessary concept for reasoning about matchings and matching algorithms; and matching theory, including Berge's lemma, \item methodology-wise, we use Isabelle/HOL's function package to model all iterative computation; Isabelle/HOL's locales to structure our proofs; and Isabelle/HOL's classical reasoning to automate much of our proofs, showing that standard tools of Isabelle/HOL already suffice to perform reasoning about some of the most complex algorithms in a relatively elegant fashion, and \item mathematically, despite the existence of many established expositions~\cite{LEDAbook,KorteVygenOptimisation,schrijverBook}, we \begin{enumerate*} \item provide the first complete case analyses of two central results: the decades old Berge's lemma and the fact that \emph{blossom shrinking} preserves \emph{augmenting path} existence; and \item provide the first complete list of invariants and the first detailed correctness proof of the core search procedure. \end{enumerate*} \end{enumerate} We note that parts of this work were presented in a preliminary form in an earlier invited conference paper~\cite{BlossomIsabelle}.
+Our contributions here include: \begin{enumerate} \item developing substantial formal libraries for undirected graphs, including reasoning principles for performing mathematical induction and treating connected components; alternating paths, a necessary concept for reasoning about matchings and matching algorithms; and matching theory, including Berge's lemma, \item methodology-wise, we use Isabelle/HOL's function package to model all iterative computation; Isabelle/HOL's locales to structure our proofs; and Isabelle/HOL's classical reasoning to automate much of our proofs, showing that standard tools of Isabelle/HOL already suffice to perform reasoning about some of the most complex algorithms in a relatively elegant fashion, and \item mathematically, despite the existence of many established expositions~\cite{edmond1965blossom,LEDAbook,KorteVygenOptimisation,schrijverBook}, we \begin{enumerate*} \item provide the first complete case analyses of two central results: the decades old Berge's lemma and the fact that \emph{blossom shrinking} preserves \emph{augmenting path} existence; and \item provide the first complete list of invariants and the first detailed correctness proof of the core search procedure. \end{enumerate*} \end{enumerate} We note that parts of this work were presented in a preliminary form in an earlier invited conference paper~\cite[Section 5]{BlossomIsabelle}, which had only a proof of partial correctness.
+We also note that our formalisation is not based on any specific source.
+However, we point out similarities to existing sources when they arise.

 The structure of the paper will be as follows: we first discuss the necessary background notions.
 Then we have three technical sections, each dedicated to a major algorithmic part and to the mathematics behind its correctness.
 In each of those sections, in addition to presenting the formalisation, we present our own informal proofs, which we believe provide necessary mathematical insights for those who are interested in the formalisation, as well as those who are interested in the algorithm's correctness generally.
 Then we finish with a discussion section.